nichoth/resume/resume.md

 Olympia, WA
 Web programming intern
 Jan 2014 &ndash; March 2014
+SQL, PHP, CSS

-I worked with an experienced staff programmer and got to learn in depth about SQL, PHP, and agile development for a new feature we made for the college's website.
+Worked with an experienced staff programmer to build a new feature for the college's website.

 ## education